JacquelineTuyisenge/simple_shell/README.md

-Team project of Steve and Jacqueline
+Team project of Steve and Jacqueline.